inflac/My-TScript-collection/Paperfold/README.md

 # TScript
 TScript Paperfold

-The program is written with TScript - a Program of
+The program is written with TScript

 With the help of this program, you can see how thick a sheet of paper will be if you fold it "x" many times.
 You can also specify how thick the sheet of paper you want to fold should be.